-Build Brand Recognition
+1. Build Brand Recognition

-You might provide the greatest service around, but it’s difficult to build a loyal following if no one can recognize your logo or remember your name?
+You might provide the greatest service around, but it’s difficult to build a loyal following if no one can recognize your logo or remember your name.

 Something as simple as consistently using the same colors in your advertisements and including your logo in…

 We’ll help you design a website that is easy to navigate, full of the information your customers are looking for, and elements that match your…

-Conduct Market Research
+2. Conduct Market Research